9 work history resume writing tips

 8. Use power words

 The quality of the writing makes or breaks your chances for an interview, so select your words carefully.
 Avoid dull or stale phrases such as "responsible for" and "duties include."
+Go for action verbs.

 9. Be honest